A bigger and better Bristol Temple Meads

 We’re creating three new entrances as part of the regeneration.
 A Northern entrance, Southern gateway and a new Eastern entrance will make it easier to access the station from all parts of the city.
 This work will also include a multi-storey car park.

-We hit a landmark earlier this month by finishing the installation of the main structural steel frame of the £23m Eastern entrance.
+We hit a landmark last May by finishing the installation of the main structural steel frame of the £23m Eastern entrance.
 The frame stands at six metres high and 20 metres wide.
-We’ll fit it out before glazing it.
+We’re fitting it out before glazing it.

 It’s due to open in 2026, at the same time as the new University of Bristol Enterprise Campus, which the entrance will connect to directly.
 We estimate 2.5 million people a year will use the Eastern entrance by 2030.